 For this salad, Cesare Casella of Beppe in New York City uses only the Tuscan dried beans he imports.
 He recommends a mixture of beans that is pleasingly varied in color, size, and texture.

-3 cloves peeled garlic, 1 leaf sage, 1 sprig thyme,
+- 7 brewing bags or sachets, each filled with 3 cloves peeled garlic, 1 leaf sage, 1 sprig thyme, and 1 sprig rosemary

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-2 ripe tomatoes, cored, seeded, and diced
+- 2 ripe tomatoes, cored, seeded, and diced

-3 ribs celery, finely diced
+- 3 ribs celery, finely diced

-1 medium red onion, peeled and finely diced
+- 1 medium red onion, peeled and finely diced

-Leaves from 1/2 bunch parsley, chopped
+- Leaves from 1/2 bunch parsley, chopped

-1 cup extra-virgin olive oil
+- 1 cup extra-virgin olive oil

-3-4 tbsp. red wine vinegar
+- 3-4 Tbsp. red wine vinegar

-1. Working in batches if necessary, drain beans and put each variety into a separate small pot.
+Working in batches if necessary, drain beans and put each variety into a separate small pot.
 Add 1 sachet to each pot and cover beans with cold water by 3".
-Cook beans over medium heat until just tender, about 1–2 1/2 hours, depending on size and age of beans.
+Cook beans over medium heat until just tender, about 1–2 1⁄2 hours, depending on size and age of beans.
 Remove pots from heat, season each to taste with salt and pepper, and set beans aside in their cooking liquid to let cool to room temperature.

 Remove and discard sachet from each pot.
 Drain beans and put them into a large ovenproof bowl.
 Add tomatoes, celery, onions, parsley, oil, vinegar, and salt and pepper to taste.
 Gently toss until beans are well coated.
 Cover bowl with heavy duty foil and marinate salad in the refrigerator overnight.